burlamix/ML_CL/README.md

 * **correlator.py:** Computes correlation matrices between the parameters of the optimizers and the results in terms of function value, unstability and convergence speed.
 Files with the history of the optimizers must be supplied.
 Such files are obtained from the execution of `grid_optimizer.py`
 * **data:**: Contains the dataset that most of the experiments are based on
 * **MONK_data:**: Contains the dataset of the MONK problems that some experiments are based on
-* **reports:**: Contains the Computational Mathematics and Machine learning reports

 ## **Sample experiments**

-### Comparison between our implementation and keras over a random dataset
+### Comparison between NN_lib implementation and keras over a random dataset
 Refer to `clean_keras_comp.py`
 First we generate a random dataset as <br/>
 `x = np.random.randn(500,inps)` <br/>